john-chapman/GfxSampleFramework/README.md

 Framework for graphics samples/prototyping.
-OpenGL/Windows only.
+Currently OpenGL/Windows only.

-**This project is very much WIP and therefore unstable.**

-See the [GfxSamples](https://github.com/john-chapman/GfxSamples) repo as a reference for the project setup/usage.
+See [GfxSamples](https://github.com/john-chapman/GfxSamples) as a reference for the project setup/usage.

 Use `git clone --recursive` to init/clone all submodules, as follows: